Description of Festival Events

 TELL ALL THE TRUTH BUT TELL IT SLANT

-In one poem, Emily Dickinson advises “Tell all the Truth but tell it slant.”
+In her classic poem, Emily Dickinson advises “Tell all the Truth but tell it slant.”
 What is the purpose of approaching truth obliquely?
 Is there a truth greater than literal accuracy?
-Can we ever know how much of an apparently autobiographical poem is literally true?
-How can we trust the testimony of its author, regardless of what they assert about the authentic or fictional nature of a piece?
+Can we ever know how much of an apparently autobiographical poem is factual?
+How can we trust the testimony of its author, regardless of what the poet asserts about the authentic or fictional nature of a piece?
 Why should such questions matter to readers or poets?

-Having lost all the trappings that secured his identity, King Lear asks, half mad with desperation, “Who is it can tell me who I am?”
 Poetry, like all the arts, invites us to ask who we are.
+There are forces and people who try to decide for us who we should be and who we can’t be.
 How we explore, discover, express, define and challenge who we are through poetry will be the focus of this conversation.